-The Surety Company will guarantee the compensation (performance bond) of the Obligee should the Principal fail to deliver agreed upon services or violate any licensing provisions.
+The Surety Company will guarantee the compensation (performance bond) of the Obligee should the Principal fail to deliver agreed-upon services or violate any licensing provisions.
 The Surety Company will receive and assess the validity of all public claims where compensation may only amount to the total penal sum agreed upon in the bond form.

-The validity of claims are received and determined by the Bond Company directly, acting as an independent third party in the process.
+The validity of claims is received and determined by the Bond Company directly, acting as an independent third party in the process.
 All paid claims, including the premiums and legal fees, must be reimbursed by the Principal to the Bond Company.
-The surety provider’s reimbursement is ensured through an indemnity agreement made prior the execution of the bond.
+The surety provider’s reimbursement is ensured through an indemnity agreement made prior to the execution of the bond.
 Failure to comply suspends the business’ license indefinitely.

 How much does it cost?